 More Display Options

-will hide any element to which it is
+We just discovered that display: none will hide any element to which it is

-property also controls how elements are arranged
+applied.
+But the display property also controls how elements are arranged

 relative to each other.

-The two most basic display options are block
+The two most basic display options are block and inline.
+Those terms should

 sound familiar.
-Not long ago, I described <div>
+Not long ago, I described <div> as a block container and

-as an inline container.
+<span> as an inline container.
 That's because by default, the display

 property: